 The call for papers for Homa Publica – International Journal on Human Rights and Business is permanently open; Papers can be submitted for analysis and possible publication at any time.

-Works from undergraduate or graduate students will be accepted if co-authored with masters or doctors.
 The evaluation will be done through double-blind peer review.
 Please note that changes and corrections in the works might be requested before publishing.

 Homa Publica – International Journal on Human Rights and Business publishes only original and unpublished papers, which are not simultaneously under review by any other publication.
 The authors must comply to these terms in the submission process.
 If the existence of a previous publication or the simultaneous submission to other journals is detected, the article will be disregarded.
 Simultaneous submission of a scientific paper to more than one journal is a serious lack of ethics.
 Access to the full contents of Homa Publica – International Journal on Human Rights and Business is free to all users.
 All existing material in its publications can be freely copied, shared and reproduced for non-commercial purposes, as long as the source, authorship and content integrity are respected (no changes allowed).